 It’s time to draw a line in the sand.

-6. Seek And Lean On Your Support Squad
+6. Seek And Lean On Your Support System

 Solitude is not a prerequisite for healing.
 You don’t have to face this tough time alone.

-Their presence, advice, and encouragement can help you break free from the gloomy aftermath of that toxic relationship.
+The presence, advice, and encouragement of a support group can help you rise from the gloom of that toxic relationship.

 7. Commit To Self-Compassion And Self-Love